 The Amsterdam Travel Ticket works using the OV-chip system so you must check-in and check-out for every journey taken.

-You can purchase this ticket at the following points at Schiphol: NS Tickets & Service desk, Iamsterdam Visitor Centre (Schiphol Plaza Arrivals 2), Amsterdam Airport Express Tickets & Info (bus stops B9-15) or AKO newsagents.
-There is often a special Amsterdam Travel Ticket booth open selling the ticket in the main station hall.
+You can purchase this ticket at the following points at Schiphol: NS Tickets & Service desk, Iamsterdam Visitor Centre (Schiphol Plaza Arrivals 2), Public Transport Service & Tickets minibus (stops A5-A7), AKO newsagents or the “Public Transport tickets” machine (cards only) near the escalator to platform 1/2.
 You can also buy this ticket at NS Tickets & Service (Amsterdam Central) and GVB Tickets & Info points.

 This ticket could be useful for those staying at Schiphol airport hotels wanting to visit the city each day.
 If staying longer than 3 days you could always consider buying 2 sets of tickets and using them consecutively.